golang/proposal/design/47916-parameterized-go-types.md

 Within type and function declarations, type parameters names denote type parameter types, represented by the new `TypeParam` type.
 It is a `Type` with two additional methods: `Constraint`, which returns its type constraint (which may be a `*Named` or `*Interface`), and `SetConstraint` which may be used to set its type constraint.
 The `SetConstraint` method is necessary to break cycles in situations where the constraint type references the type parameter itself.

-For a `*TypeParam`, `Underlying` is the identity method, and `String` returns its name.
+For a `*TypeParam`, `Underlying` returns the underlying type of its constraint, and `String` returns its name.

 Type parameter names are represented by a `*TypeName` with a `*TypeParam`-valued `Type()`.
 They are declared by type parameter lists, or by type parameters on method receivers.
 Type parameters are scoped to the type or function declaration on which they are defined.
 Notably, this introduces a new `*Scope` for parameterized type declarations (for parameterized function declarations the scope is the function scope).
 The `Obj()` method returns the `*TypeName` corresponding to the type parameter (its receiver).
+The `Index()` method returns the index of the type parameter in its type parameter list, or `-1` if the type parameter has not yet been bound to a type.

 The `NewTypeParam` constructor creates a new type parameter with a given `*TypeName` and type constraint.